Dana (DAN) Q1 2017 Results - Earnings Call Transcript

 Our original guidance did not reflect the acquisition, which would have been essentially flat from a free cash flow perspective, were it not for the settlement of the trade obligations, which creates $25 million headwind.

-This headwind will be partially offset by lower interest expense due to the refinancing completed in April, lower cash requirements for intercompany FX hedge settlements and a change in assumptions for pension funding.
-In the aggregate, increased cash flow from operations driven largely by adjusted EBITDA growth is being reinvested in the business in the form of capital spending to deliver our sales backlog.
+This headwind will be partially offset by lower interest expense due to the refinancing completed in April, lower cash requirements for intercompany FX hedge settlements, and a change in assumptions for pension funding.
+In the aggregate, increased cash flow from operations, driven largely by adjusted EBITDA growth, is being reinvested in the business in the form of capital spending to deliver our sales backlog.

 Please turn with me to slide 16 for an update on our expected year-end leverage and liquidity positions.
 As previously noted, the USM acquisition was not included in our original guidance.
 We utilized cash on hand to fund the acquisition and as a result, we expect our liquidity to be at just over $1 billion, rather than the $1.1 billion we originally indicated.
 The impact the transaction has on year-end net leverage is negligible.
 We expect to end the year with over $1 billion in liquidity and less than two turns of leverage.

-In terms of a debt portion of our capital structure, we have no significant debt maturities in the next four years and we've taken a couple significant actions to improve our capital structure this year.
+In terms of the debt portion of our capital structure, we have no significant debt maturities in the next four years, and we've taken a couple significant actions to improve our capital structure this year.
 First, we effectively swapped $300 million of senior notes due in 2023 to euros.
-This lowers the effective interest rate on this tranche of bonds to 3.91% compared to the original coupon of 6%.
-Second, we issued $400 million of senior unsecured notes due in 2025 with a 5.75% coupon, and simultaneously with closing swapped those to euros, yielding an effective rate of 3.85%.
+This lowers the effective interest rate on this tranche of bonds to 3.91%, compared to the original coupon of 6%.
+Second, we issued $400 million of senior unsecured notes due in 2025 with a 5.75% coupon, and simultaneously with closing, swapped those to euros, yielding an effective rate of 3.85%.

-Proceeds from the newly issued bonds are being used to refinance the local Italian debt acquired with the Brevini transaction, refinance local borrowings in Brazil where local financing options are no longer attractive and tender for a portion of our 2021 notes, reducing the notes maturing in that year to $350 million.
+Proceeds from the newly issued bonds are being used to refinance the local Italian debt acquired with the Brevini transaction, refinance local borrowings in Brazil, where local financing options are no longer attractive, and tender for a portion of our 2021 notes, reducing the notes maturing in that year to $350 million.
 These actions lower the cost to service our debt to less than 5% in the aggregate, as well as extend our maturities.

 Page 17 outlines our full year guidance for 2017.
 Our full year projection ranges remain unchanged from what we provided in February.
-Rather than being near the midpoint of these ranges, as previously indicated, we now expect to be at the higher end of these ranges for sales, adjusted EBITDA, margin, capital spending and diluted adjusted EPS, primarily resulting from the USM acquisition.
+Rather than being near the midpoint of these ranges, as previously indicated, we now expect to be at the higher end of these ranges for sales, adjusted EBITDA, margin, capital spending, and diluted adjusted EPS, primarily resulting from the USM acquisition.

-We continue to believe that we are well-positioned to deliver increased value to shareholders through a combination of our strong competitive position, our impending profitable growth and our prudent financial policy.
+We continue to believe that we are well-positioned to deliver increased value to shareholders through a combination of our strong competitive position, our impending profitable growth, and our prudent financial policy.

 With that, I'll turn the call back over to Brent to take your questions.
 Thank you for listening in today.